ryanrcheng/ChengGroupUKY/content/project/Genome-mechanics/index.md

 #   Otherwise, set `slides = ""`.
 #slides: example
 ---
-Our group is exploring how mechanical stress modulates the structural ensembles and dynamics of the genome.
-We previously simulated the stretching of individual chromosomes (Ruben et al BPJ 2023) showing that the Minimal Chromatin Model (MiChroM) captures the viscoelastic behavior of genomic material.
-More soon!
+Our group is developing a viscoelastic model of the nuclear envelope and combining it with a model of individual chromosomes.More soon!